Amdis23/ongoing_projects/README.md

 Minor projects which could lead to research paper

+#fast_emd

+Usual EMD is a method to decompose a signal without leaving the time domain.
+Developing a fast and online algorithm for controlling the grid-tied inverters using tools of statistics and machine learning.

+Approaching different concepts like non-parametric estimation of signal, compressed sensing, kNN, SVM, Markov chain to make the algorithm more computationally efficient.

 #smart_building
 Summary of the project:
 1. The microgrid (MG) is connected to the power utility and is also equipped with a PV panel and battery energy storage system.